 The whole will of God, and had not kept back anything from them.

-“But ye have not obeyed the voice of the Lord your God”: Or, “ye will not obey”.
-The prophet knew they would not obey the command of the Lord not to go into Egypt.
-Either by his conversation with them during the ten days the answer of the Lord was deferred, by which he plainly saw they were determined to go into Egypt.
-Or by their countenances and behavior, while he was delivering the Lord’s message to them.
+“But ye have not obeyed the voice of the LORD your God”: Or, “ye will not obey”.
+The prophet knew they would not obey the command of the LORD not to go into Egypt.
+Either by his conversation with them during the ten days the answer of the LORD was deferred, by which he plainly saw they were determined to go into Egypt.
+Or by their countenances and behavior, while he was delivering the LORD’s message to them.
 By what he observed in them, he knew that which was said was not agreeable to them, and that their mind was to go into Egypt.
 Or he had this, as others think, by divine revelation.
-Though without that he knew the cast of this people, and what a rebellious and disobedient people they were, and had been.
-Never obeying the voice of the Lord.
+Though without that, he knew the cast of this people, and what a rebellious and disobedient people they were, and had been.
+Never obeying the voice of the LORD.

 “Nor any thing for which he hath sent me unto you”: Not any one particular thing respecting this present affair.
 Nor indeed any of his prophecies had they regarded, with which he had been sent to them before.

 They should have immediately gone back to Jerusalem and the surrounding area where God had them in the beginning.
 They did not obey God.
 They have willingly chosen the world over God.
 Worse than that, they had been in His holy city and left.
-This is the same thing as a person who accepts Christ as their Savior, and then goes back into the world.
+This is the same thing as a person who accepts Christ as his/her Savior, and then goes back into the world.

 Jeremiah 42:22 “Now therefore know certainly that ye shall die by the sword, by the famine, and by the pestilence, in the place whither ye desire to go [and] to sojourn.”

 Or, “in knowing know”.
 They might assure themselves of this, that it would certainly come to pass, and most justly and deservedly.
-Since it was at their own request the prophet sought the mind of the Lord for them, and had faithfully related it to them, and they had promised to observe it.
+Since it was at their own request the prophet sought the mind of the LORD for them, and had faithfully related it to them, and they had promised to observe it.
 Wherefore, should they go into Egypt, as their inclination seemed to be entirely that way, they must expect what follows.